-Today's equation algebra possesses a neutral "fundamental representation" (see page 11): abstract numbers.
-This neutral representation is an empty container that can receive all kinds of measurable quantities: : distances, areas, electric charges and currents, population fertilities, etc. Greek geometric analysis, on the other hand, concerns nothing but the geometric magnitudes it deals with, these represent nothing but what they are.
+Today's equation algebra possesses a neutral "fundamental representation" (see page 16): abstract numbers.
+This neutral representation is an empty container that can receive all kinds of measurable quantities: distances, areas, electric charges and currents, population fertilities, etc. Greek geometric analysis, on the other hand, concerns nothing but the geometric magnitudes it deals with, these represent nothing but what they are.

 In this respect, the Babylonian technique is hence closer to modern equation algebra than is Greek analysis.
-As we have seen, its line segments may represent areas, prices (better, inverse prices) - and in other texts numbers of workers and the number of days they work, and the like.
-We might believe (because we are habituated to confound the abstract geometric plan and the paper on which we draw) that geometry is less neutral than abstract numbers - we know perfectly well to distinguish the abstract number 3 from 3 pebbles but tend to take a nicely drawn triangle for the triangle itself.
+As we have seen, its line segments may represent areas, prices (better, inverse prices)-and in other texts numbers of workers and the number of days they work, and the like.
+We might believe (because we are habituated to confound the abstract geometric plan and the paper on which we draw) that geometry is less neutral than abstract numbers-we know perfectly well to distinguish the abstract number 3 from 3 pebbles but tend to take a nicely drawn triangle for the triangle itself.
 But even if we stay in our confusion we must admit that from the functional point of view, the Old Babylonian geometry of measured magnitudes is also an empty container.

-Today's equation algebra is thus a technique to find by means of the fiction that we have already found (analysis) followed by the manipulation of unknown magnitudes as if they were known - everything within a representation that is functionally empty (namely, the realm of abstract numbers).
-Replacing numbers with measurable geometric quantities we may say the same about the Old Babylonian technique - with a small reserve to which we shall return presently.
-If the modern technique is understood as an "algebra" in spite of its immense conceptual distance from group theory and its descendants, it seems reasonable to classify the Old Babylonian technique as we have encountered it in Chapters 1-3 under the same heading.
+Today's equation algebra is thus a technique to find by means of the fiction that we have already found (analysis) followed by the manipulation of unknown magnitudes as if they were known-everything within a representation that is functionally empty (namely, the realm of abstract numbers).
+Replacing numbers with measurable geometric quantities we may say the same about the Old Baby-